lhupfeldt/jenkinsflow/INSTALL.md

    It is possible to select a subset of the apis using the --apis option.

-   The value given to --mock-speedup is the time time speedup for the mocked tests.
+   The value given to --mock-speedup is the time speedup for the mocked tests.
 If you have a reasonably fast computer, try 2000.
    If you get FlowTimeoutException try a lower value.
    If you get "<job> is expected to be running, but state is IDLE" try a lower value.

    By default tests are run in parallel using xdist and jobs are not deleted (but will be updated) before each run.
    You should have 32 executors or more for this, the cpu/disk load will be small, as the test jobs don't really do anything except sleep.
-   Note: Parallel run is disabled when testing against Hudson, Hudson (3.2 at the time of writing) can't cope with the load, it throws NullPointerExceptions.
-   To disable the use of xdist to run tests in parallel use --job-delete
+   To disable the use of xdist use --job-delete.

    All jobs created by the test script are prefixed with 'jenkinsflow_', so they can easily be removed.